sokil/php-list/README.md

 get value according to it's weight.

 Imagine that we wave three database servers with ip addresses: 10.0.0.1, 10.0.0.2 and 10.0.0.3.
-We want to balance collections between nodes with weights 60%, 30% and 10%.
+We want to balance connections between nodes with weights 60%, 30% and 10%.
 So most connections goes to server 10.0.0.1, than to 10.0.0.2 and than to 10.0.0.3.

 ```